Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Limitations

 We only tested our search algorithm with a few model architectures.
 Of particular concern is our handling of token removal.
 Because the tokenizer used by the models in this work includes a space at the beginning of many of its tokens, our algorithm removes the end of the context up to and including the last space.
 Other models may have tokenizers that handle space differently.
-For example, the tokenizer for Mistral 7B v0.3~\cite{jiang_mistral_7b_2023} ignores spaces between words.
-Our algorithm may need slight adjustments to work properly with such models.
+Our algorithm may need adjustment to work with such models.

+The main advantage of our search algorithm compared to the byte model is that it works out of the box with the most common LLMs which use subword tokenization.
+However, the main disadvantage is obtaining the distribution over the next character takes substantially longer.
+The search itself in many cases needs to make several inferences on the GPU so we can expect it to take several times as long as a byte LLM or classification head-based approach which can make the character prediction in a single inference.
 During the development of our search algorithm, we conducted multiple rounds of performance optimization.
 We introduced various changes to the algorithm that, in the end, resulted in performance that was several orders of magnitude faster than our initial prototype.
 However, it is possible additional efforts could further improve performance.

-Further, currently our search algorithm is optimized for inference on a GPU and not a CPU.
+Currently, our search algorithm is optimized for inference on a GPU and not a CPU.
 This could limit the AAC devices our algorithm can practically be deployed on.
+However, for many AAC interfaces, such as those based on switch or brain input, waiting a tenth of a second for a prediction is likely acceptable and would not unduly impact user experience.

+We primarily focused on fine-tuning approaches to domain adaptation and the task of classifying the next character.
+In-context learning (ICL) has emerged in recent years as an alternative for fine-tuning~\cite{dong_in_context}.
+With in-context learning, a few examples of the task or domain are provided to the language model along with the query.
+The model takes the examples into account when producing its response, instead of requiring a separate training procedure.
+While ICL has shown promise, such emergent abilities may require large model sizes~\cite{wei_emergent}.
+For privacy reasons, our focus here was on modest sized models that could be plausibly used and fine-tuned on an end user's device.
+We were not able to explore the feasibility of ICL using modest sized models in the scope of this paper, and leave this as future work.

-\section{Ethical Considerations}
+\section{Ethical considerations}